dgahagan/CovidFaceShield/README.md

 ### Supplies Needed
 I am still trying to find the best material to use as the clear face shield potion.
 I am not totally pleased with the clarity and flimsiness of the laminate material.
 If you have any materials that may work better please send me an email at the link below.
+*Update*
+I have received 200 sheets of clear acrylic that can be used for the shields.
+I have also received 15 more rolls of velcro.
+This should allow me to produce 100+ more shields.

 QR Code for this page